tiffanymonroe/wdi-remote-gizmo/unit_1/w02d03/homework/README.md

 ## Directions
-Look at the image below and create this webpage using HTML.
+Look at the mockup below and create this webpage's HTML.
+We will work on the CSS tomorrow.

 ## Setup
 1. Navigate to your `student_examples` folder for today (`w02d01`).